-Disinfecting your home to kill the coronavirus
+Disinfecting your home to kill viruses

 Virus can remain on cardboard, copper, plastic and steel from hours to days

 March 23, 2020